Select Department

 Or you can check out this article about where to source free music!

-How to DJ: Method
+How to DJ: Methods to become a DJ

-Now that you have music and the gear to play it on its time to get mixing.
+Now that you have music and the gear to play it on it’s time to get mixing.

 Choose ONE tune and learn how to mix it into itself, back and forth.